AnggaR96s/Reforestation/README.md

-## I'll tell you what often gets over looked... garden fences.
+## What do you call a duck that gets all A's?
+A wise quacker.